-After serving two seasons as a student manager with the Cal Poly baseball program, Jenna Noce is in her first year as Director of Baseball Operations for the Mustangs.
+After serving two seasons as a student manager with the Cal Poly baseball program, Jenna Noce is in her second year as Director of Baseball Operations for the Mustangs.

 A transfer student from San Francisco State University, Noce earned her bachelor's degree in history in June, 2018, from Cal Poly.
 As a history major, she focused research on Cal Poly, particularly the baseball program.
 Her first paper, "Cal Poly Baseball: 1969-71" highlighted Coach Augie Garrido's lasting impact on the Mustangs baseball program, while her second paper, "How Cal Poly Athletics Maintained Success on the Chopping Block," looked into Cal Poly's baseball role in the move to Division I athletics.

 Jenna grew up around the game of baseball.

 Her dad, Doug Noce, played at Cal Poly and was the starting catcher for Cal Poly’s Division II College World Series Championship team in 1989.
 Doug was also named a Division II All-American in 1990.
 He was drafted by the Montreal Expos in 1990, played in their farm system until 1992, and currently is a physical education teacher at Fesler Junior High School in Santa Maria.